Turrentine Jones: Real Radio XS, Love Heard You Coming, Dot to Dot, Tramlines, Sziget Festival (2015)

-Dot to Dot, Isle of Wight Festival, Kendal Calling (2016-Present)
+Dot to Dot, Isle of Wight Festival, Kendal Calling (2016)

-On 19 January 2016, Turrentine Jones announced an intent to collaborate with fans on their second studio album with a release date expected early 2017.
+On 19 January 2016, Turrentine Jones announced their intent to collaborate with fans on their second studio album with a release date expected early 2017.

 On 8 February 2016, Isle of Wight Festival announced Turrentine Jones would be closing the Hard Rock Cafe stage on 12 June to perform alongside idols The Who and Queen.
 This followed with the announcement the band would also be making their first appearance at Kendal Calling, to perform on the Woodland stage on 28 July 2016.

 On 12 June 2016, Turrentine Jones closed the Hard Rock Cafe stage at Isle of Wight Festival.

-In January 2017, Julian Neville told BBC's 6 Music in a radio interview the band were "taking a break after a hectic touring schedule in the past 12 months but plan to return with a new EP that promises to be worth the wait."
+In January 2017, Julian Neville told BBC's 6 Music in a radio interview the band were "taking a break after a hectic touring schedule over the past 12 months but planned to return with a new EP that promised to be worth the wait."

+Turrentine Jones last performance would ultimately be at Kendal Calling in July, 2016.
+A second studio album was never released.

 Band name

 Julian Neville explains that the name Turrentine Jones came from "fictional names like Quentin Turrentine and Stanley Jones" (parodies of Quentin Tarantino and Brian Jones, respectively) made up by their friends.
 When the band came up with "Turrentine Jones", Neville wrote it down.

-According to a BBC interview: "Neville and the band have been cagey about what the name of the act means, and each live interview is an opportunity to dress it up however they feel at the time."
+According to a BBC interview: "Neville and the band were cagey about what the name of the act means, and each live interview was an opportunity to dress it up however they felt at the time."